adsrmk/vitepress-latest/docs/en/guide/email_account.md

 4. Select an Account Type
 5. Set a mailbox size (max: 1GB)
 6. Create a name and password for your mailbox

-In most cases, a 1GB mailbox is more than enough to store thousands of emails without attachments.
-However, if your business relies on sending and receiving a lot of files.
-We recommend switching to google workspace or proton mail.
+In most cases, a 1GB mailbox provides ample storage for thousands of emails without attachments.
+The Essential Plan includes 3 email accounts, with additional accounts available on higher plans.
+If your business frequently sends and receives large files, we recommend upgrading to Google Workspace or ProtonMail for increased storage and advanced functionality